Clark Gable: 1945–1953: After World War II

 Immediately after his discharge from the service, Gable returned to his ranch and rested.
 Personally, he resumed a pre-war relationship with Virginia Grey, a co-star from Test Pilot and Idiot's Delight, that newspapers reported might be the next Mrs. Gable.
-Professionally, Gable's first movie after World War II was Adventure (1945), with Greer Garson, by then the leading female star at MGM.
+Professionally, Gable's first movie after World War II was Adventure (1946), with Greer Garson, by then the leading female star at MGM.
 Given the famous teaser tagline "Gable's back, and Garson's got him", the film was a commercial hit, earning over $6 million, but a critical failure.

 Gable was acclaimed for his performance in The Hucksters (1947), a satire of post-war Madison Avenue corruption and immorality, which co-starred Deborah Kerr and Ava Gardner.
 The film was popular with audiences, placing 11th at the box office, but both Variety and The New York Times reviewed it as a sanitized version of the novel with script issues, that was heavy on Gable screentime, who struggled in the role.
 Gable followed this up with Homecoming (1948), where he played a married doctor enlisting in World War II and meeting Lana Turner's army surgical nurse character with a romance unfolding in flashbacks.
 After that he made the war film Command Decision (1948), a psychological drama with Walter Pidgeon, Van Johnson, Brian Donlevy, and John Hodiak.
 It was a hit with audiences, but it lost MGM money due to the high cost of the all-star cast.
+Variety said, "[Gable's] is a believable delivery, interpreting the brigadier-general who must send his men out to almost certain death with an understanding that bespeaks his sympathy with the soldier... ".